thevivekpandey/bipartite-matching-challenge/README.md

 This document is in three parts
 1. Description of the challenge
 2. Why solving this problem is important
-3. My experience solving this problem
+3. My attempts solving the problem (pre LLMs)
+4. LLM attempts at solving the problem
 4. Suggestions for the sailors

 ## Description of the challenge